 The project for the modernization of the services of the Paraná Sanitation Company (Sanepar) recently completed one year.
 Imply® was the winner of the bid and provided 100 Self-Service Terminals to meet demand.
 After a year in operation, the modernization presents visible results, bringing more practicality to the daily life of Paraná state citizens, in Brazil.

 Terminals were distributed in several public places with a high flow of people, as well as in Sanepar Customer Relations Centers.
 With this, users can perform services intuitively, such as issuing the duplicate invoice, bill payments, payment history queries and consumption.
 According to the official report, since the beginning of the project, 700,000 operations have been performed using the equipment.

-The new features provided by the terminals reduced the number of queues and enabled customers to pay bills at Sanepar’s own headquarters, which was not possible before.
+The new features provided by the terminals reduced the number of queues.
+Also enabled customers to pay bills at Sanepar’s own headquarters, which was not possible before.
 In addition, the equipment also provides guidance on water tank cleaning, water saving tips, rate tables and even enables the customer to answer a satisfaction survey.
 “The project is very relevant for Sanepar, with a focus on customer satisfaction,” explained Commercial Development Coordinator Vanessa Marochi Duran.

 Duran also highlighted the importance of the partnership with Imply®: “The Group offered the best financial and technological combination to meet the demand proposed by Sanepar.”
 According to her, what surprised her most was Imply’s ability to seek agile solutions for unscheduled demands.